-Espresso Machine Basics: Automatics and Semi-Automatics
+Espresso Machine Basics: Automatics & Semi-Automatics

 If you’re new to at-home espresso-making, there’s a good chance you’ve considered buying an espresso machine.
 These are great because they do some of the work for you, but you still get to feel like a barista.
 Two types of espresso machines are automatic and semi-automatic.
-Both have a different level of hands-on application.
+Both have different levels of hands-on application.
 They both require basic maintenance and cleaning procedures that have to be done to ensure the long life and consistent results you’d expect from buying an espresso machine.
 Below, we will look at the differences between the two types of espresso machines.

 Automatics are easy enough to use.
 You only have to measure the coffee grounds and water and put them in their correct reservoirs, along with tamping (packing) the grounds.
 The touch of a button handles everything else.
 An internal timer stops the extraction, and in less than a minute you have quality espresso waiting for you.